w3c/webappsec/specs/subresourceintegrity/spec.markdown

         <script src="https://analytics-r-us.com/v1.0/include.js"
                 integrity="ni:///sha-256;SDfwewFAE...wefjijfE"></script>

-*   An advertising network wishes to ensure that third-party content only is pushed to users after review.
-They can ensure that only reviewed code is delivered by adding [integrity metadata][] to the `iframe` element wrapping the advertisement:
+*   An advertising network wishes to ensure that advertisements delivered via third-party servers matches the code which they reviewed in order to reduce the risk of accidental or malicious substitution of unreviewed content.
+By adding [integrity metadata][] to the `iframe` element wrapping the advertisement, they can ensure that the third-party server delivers only the agreed-upon content.

         <iframe src="https://awesome-ads.com/advertisement1.html"
                 integrity="ni:///sha-256;kasfdsaffs...eoirW-e"></iframe>